tara-sullivan/hcs/hcs/readme.md

 To see standalone PDFs used in a particular writeup (either the slides or the paper), navigate to the relevant writeup folder, and click on the figures subfolder.

 ### model/
+   * afmodel.py
+   * beta_distribution_example.py
+   * model_plots.py
+   * sim_agents.py
+   * sim_plots.py

+Contains python code for finding optimal policy of agents in a simple version of my model; for simulating agent behavior; and for generating plots about agent characteristics and agent behavior.

 ### writeups/
     * paper/